helgarfri/map-in-color/README.md

 ## Description

 "Map in Color" is a web application designed to create visually engaging, color-coded maps for data visualization.
-This application currently supports world maps, maps of the United States, and Europe, allowing users to group countries or states and assign them distinct colors.
+This application currently supports world map, map of the United States, and Europe, allowing users to group countries or states and assign them distinct colors.
 It's an excellent tool for educators, data analysts, or anyone interested in presenting geographical data in an easy-to-understand, visual format.

 ## Current Features